How to write the ISB PGP reapplicant essay

 Updated: Mar 17

-A rejection in the B School application feels like the hard work and aspirations have been wiped out at the instant.
+A rejection in the ISB PGP application feels like the hard work and aspirations have been wiped out at the instant.
 Well, now it's time to be positive and re assess the previous year's application as well as the strategy.
-A comprehensive review of the application together with the applicant's potential can help him to forge ahead to a successful reapplication.
+A comprehensive review of the ISB PGP application together with the applicant's potential can help him to forge ahead to a successful reapplication.

-There are some benefits of being a re applicant.
-The greatest benefit being that you have already gone through the admissions process once and if you're lucky you would have been at the interview as well.
+There are some benefits of being a reapplicant at ISB PGP.
+You know what didn't work.
+The greatest benefit being that you have already gone through the ISB PGP admissions process once and if you're lucky you would have been at the ISB interview as well.
 Having been there really helps as you would already have a bit of an innate sense of what went wrong.

 At the same time, there is a lot of explaining to do which could have been avoided if the application would have been meticulously prepared the first time.
 There is always a chance to come up tougher the second time round.